Instant Pot Indian Chicken Curry Recipe

 Variations

-• Coconut chicken curry – Add about 1/4 cup of coconut milk along with water to make this chicken curry both creamy and south-Indian style.
+• Creamy coconut chicken curry – Add about 1/4 cup of coconut milk along with water to make this chicken curry both creamy and south-Indian style.

-• Like it really spicy?
-Add 1-2 finely chopped green chilies along with minced ginger and garlic to amp up the spice levels in this Indian chicken curry recipe.
+• Prefer it really spicy?
+Add 1-2 finely chopped green chilies along with minced ginger and garlic to amp up the spice levels in this traditional Indian chicken curry recipe.

 Craving for some more easy and spicy chicken curry recipes?
 Here are a few of my favorite ones.